 Chris Moore is an Oscar-Nominated producer responsible for such films as Good Will Hunting, Manchester By The Sea, American Pie and Television shows such as Project Greenlight, The Chair and much, much more.
 Chris also serves on the National Board of Directors for the Producers Guild of America.
 His impressive career spans decades on over 40 projects.
 As the co-creator of Project Greenlight with Matt Damon, Ben Affleck and Sean Bailey.
 Chris began his career dedicating his life to creative pursuits and continues to do so to this day.
 Moore graduated from Harvard University and began his career working at USA Network and as a talent agent.
 Full Bio »

-For example, if you are setting out to be a director and you’re having trouble gaining traction, Chris will go over alternative ways you can break in and gain your footing.
-Or, if you’re a screenwriter and have been at it a long time and haven’t gotten your break, what are alternatives for your lifestyle in this industry?
-Or, if you're a cinematographer looking to move from digital shorts to streaming TV, what can you do?
-All creative professions are welcome to attend!
+Some examples: For filmmakers having trouble gaining traction, Chris will go over alternative ways you can break in and gain your footing.
+For screenwriters who have been at it a long time and haven’t gotten their break, Chris will discuss alternatives and lifestyle choices for the current industry.
+For cinematographers (or other creatives) looking to move from digital shorts to streaming TV, Chris will present a path and strategies to make it happen?

 Career Analysis & Advice